WSWB: As a CW affiliate

-Three weeks after the FCC's July 18 vote to have the deal reviewed by an administrative law judge amid "serious concerns" about Sinclair's forthrightness in its applications to sell certain conflict properties, on August 9, 2018, Tribune announced it would terminate the Sinclair deal, intending to seek other M&A opportunities.
-Tribune also filed a breach of contract lawsuit in the Delaware Chancery Court, alleging that Sinclair engaged in protracted negotiations with the FCC and the DOJ over regulatory issues, refused to sell stations in markets where it already had properties, and proposed divestitures to parties with ties to Sinclair executive chair David D. Smith that were rejected or highly subject to rejection to maintain control over stations it was required to sell.
-The termination of the Sinclair sale agreement places uncertainty for the future of Standard Media's purchases of WOLF/WQMY/WSWB and the other four Tribune- and Sinclair-operated stations included in that deal, which were predicated on the closure of the Sinclair–Tribune merger.
+On May 8, 2017, Sinclair entered into an agreement to acquire Tribune Media, which had operated ABC affiliate WNEP-TV (channel 16) through a services agreement since 2014.
+It intended to keep WNEP, selling WOLF/WQMY/WSWB and eight other stations to Standard Media Group.
+The transaction was designated in July 2018 for hearing by an FCC administrative law judge, and Tribune moved to terminate the deal the next month.

 On July 28, 2021, the FCC issued a Forfeiture Order stemming from a lawsuit against MPS Media.
 The lawsuit, filed by AT&T, alleged that MPS Media failed to negotiate for retransmission consent in good faith for the stations.
 Owners of other Sinclair-managed stations, such as Deerfield Media, were also named in the lawsuit.
 MPS was ordered to pay a fine of $512,288.

 Newscasts

 Fox required most of its affiliates to begin offering local news in 1990 in order to help the fledgling network.
-To satisfy this, what was then WOLF-TV entered into a news share agreement with ABC affiliate WNEP-TV in 1991.
+To satisfy this, what was then WOLF-TV entered into a news share agreement with WNEP-TV in 1991.
 This resulted in a nightly prime time newscast known as Newswatch 16 at 10 on Fox 38.
 It originated from WNEP's facilities on Montage Mountain Road in Moosic.
 When the Fox affiliation moved to the new WOLF-TV (previously WWLF), the newscasts did as well.
 The show then became known as Fox 56 News at 10 with a secondary title of Newswatch 16 at 10 on Fox 56.
-In November 2009, it was announced that WNEP would move its production of the news at 10 to a second digital subchannel called "WNEP 2" that recently gained Retro Television Network (RTV) affiliation.
+In November 2009, it was announced that WNEP would move its production of the news at 10 to a second subchannel called "WNEP 2" that recently gained Retro Television Network (RTV) affiliation.

-That happened December 31, 2009 after which WOLF-TV and NBC affiliate WBRE-TV entered into an agreement.
+That happened December 31, 2009, after which WOLF-TV and NBC affiliate WBRE-TV entered into an agreement.
 Taking over production of nightly prime time newscasts on WOLF-TV starting New Year's Day 2010, WBRE expanded the show to an hour each night and changed the title to Fox 56 News First at 10.
 It now originates from a secondary set at WBRE's studios on South Franklin Street in Downtown Wilkes-Barre.
 As was the case with the WNEP-produced broadcasts, if there are network obligations or overruns of Fox programming that prevent WOLF-TV from showing the current program, it is aired on WSWB.